The Northamptonshire Lieutenancy is the link between the monarchy and the county of Northamptonshire.

 Not only does the lieutenancy represent and uphold the dignity of the Crown and arrange royal visits to the county but it also celebrates the achievements of the people of Northamptonshire and their service to others.
 It helps to promote Northamptonshire communities, culture, services, heritage, business and charitable success while drawing attention to those addressing challenges and problems in the county.
 It also has a role in supporting the Armed Services and, in particular, the reserve forces and cadets.

-It is led by the Lord Lieutenant, Mr David Laing (Her Majesty’s representative in the county) who is appointed on the advice of the Prime Minister.
+It is led by the Lord Lieutenant, Mr James Saunders Watson (Her Majesty’s representative in the county) who is appointed on the advice of the Prime Minister.
 The role is non-political and unpaid.
 He is supported by the Vice Lord-Lieutenant, Mr James Lowther, VLL., and a team of Deputy Lieutenants, appointed for their work in the county and across a number of different fields.

 One Angel Square